kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ```

 The Broker returns a kubeconfig with a JWT token used as a user authentication mechanism.
 The token is generated using Kubernetes TokenRequest attached to a ServiceAccount, ClusterRole, and ClusterRoleBinding, all named `kyma-binding-{{binding_id}}`.
 Such an approach allows for modifying the permissions granted to the kubeconfig.
-Besides the kubeconfig there are metadata in the response with the `expires_at` field, which specifies the expiration time of the kubeconfig.
+Besides the kubeconfig, there is metadata in the response with the **expires_at** field, which specifies the expiration time of the kubeconfig.
 To specify the duration for which the generated kubeconfig is valid, provide the **expiration_seconds** in the `parameter` object of the request body.

 | Name                   | Default | Description                                                                                                                                                                                                                                                                                                                                                          |